tezos/tezos-mirror/docs/quebeca/baking_power.rst

 The **limit_of_staking_over_baking** is a :ref:`configurable delegate
 parameter<staking_policy_configuration_quebeca>` that limits how much staked tez the external stakers can contribute to the baking power, depending on the baker's own staked tez.
-It defaults to ``0`` -- meaning no staked contribution from external stakers at all, and will be overridden by the global limit of ``5`` if it is higher than this -- meaning that external stakers may contribute up to five time as much staked tez as the baker itself.
+It defaults to ``0``, meaning no staked contribution from external stakers at all.
+It can be set to any non-negative value (with a one millionth precision); however, the ``GLOBAL_LIMIT_OF_STAKING_OVER_BAKING`` constant, set to ``5``, ensures that external stakers may never contribute more than five time as much staked tez as the baker itself, regardless of the delegate's own limit.
 If the amount of external staked tez exceeds this quota, the baker is said to be **overstaked**, and we also call **overstaked** the excess of external staked tez over the allowed maximum.
 Any overstaked tez will count toward baking rights as